 The half-life of PFOS and PFOA in humans is years, as opposed to weeks or months in laboratory animals.
-Although a PFOS half-life of 5.4 years (95% confidence interval [CI] [3.9, 6.9]) and a PFOA half-life of 3.8 years (95% CI [1.5, 9.1]) have been reported (Olsen et al., 2007), there is a need for better understanding of these half-lives and those of other PFAS and their alternatives.
+The estimated half-life was 5.3 years (95% CI 4.6 to 6.0) for PFHxS, 3.4 years (95% CI 3.1 to 3.7) for PFOS and 2.7 years (95% CI 2.5 to 2.9) for PFOA in a study published in 2017 (Li et al.).
+The estimated half-life for PFHxS was considerably longer than for PFOS and PFOA.
+The average half-life for PFOS is considerably shorter than previously published estimates, whereas the half-life for PFOA is inline with the range of published estimates.
 In general, the shorter the carbon chain length, the shorter the half-life (ATSDR, 2015); however, there are some exceptions.
 Bioaccumulation of these substances is due to their affinity for protein-rich body compartments, such as blood serum albumin and liver (U.S. EPA, 2009b), in addition to resistance to elimination and metabolism.
-Therefore, low-level exposures can eventually result in high body burden, increasing the risk of adverse health effects.
+Therefore, low-level exposures can eventually result in high body burden for some PFAS, increasing the risk of adverse health effects.

-Adverse health effects certain PFAS have been demonstrated in animal studies, but these occurred at exposure levels higher than those found in the general human population.
+Adverse health effects of certain PFAS have been demonstrated in animal studies, but these occurred at exposure levels higher than those found in the general human population.
 The main health effects observed were enlargement and changes in the function of the liver, changes in hormone levels (e.g. reduced testosterone synthesis), and adverse developmental outcomes (ATSDR, 2019).
 Developmental and reproductive effects, including reduced birth weight, decreased gestational length, structural defects, delays in postnatal growth and development, increased neonatal mortality, and pregnancy loss have all been associated with prenatal rodent exposure to PFOS and PFOA (ATSDR, 2019).